system-zero/system-zero/data/docs/la.md

     Members can be attributed as `private` only at the construction time, not even within the members at runtime.

+  When the name of the key is not known and it is constructed at runtime, a dollar ('$') expression can be used:

+    var v = mm.$("new")
+    var keyname = "new"
+    mm.$(keyname) += 1

+    If it wasn't for that, a standard function had to be used and in the last statement two C function calls, one to get the variable value and one to set the value.
+Plus it would be much more verbose.

   A special form of the `for` loop, can be used as an iterator that can loop over Maps: